dmuth/google-go-monte-carlo/README.md

 ===========

 All tests were done on my iMac with an Intel i7 CPU running at 3.4 Ghz.
-It has 4 physical cores and each core has 2 virtual cores on it.
+It has 4 physical cores and each core has 2 virtual cores.

 Since Go saw the number of CPUs as 8, that's the setting I used.
 Instead of the actual random number generator, I used my MD5 faux random number generator.
 This helped me separate user CPU load from